lvanschilfgaarde/lordcephei.github.io/pages/asaoverview.md

 ### _Structure of the ASA_

-The ASA is like other [augmented wave methods](/docs/package_overview/#augmented-wave-methods) which divide into an ``atomic'' part which makes matrix elements and and a ``band'' part which generates bands, densities-of-states, etc.
+The ASA is like other [augmented wave methods](/docs/package_overview/#augmented-wave-methods) which divide into an "atomic'' part which makes matrix elements and a "band'' part which generates bands, densities-of-states, etc.
 The ASA makes two simplifications to the atomic part that make the method highlty efficient:

 1. The nonspherical part of the density and potential are neglected.
 2. The spheres are overlapped so that they fill space.
-   The interstitial volume is zero on average, and in the pure ASA it is neglected all together
+   The net interstitial volume is zero, and in the pure ASA it is neglected all together.

 Both atomic and band parts become simpler than in full potential methods.
 Matrix elements of the potential become quite simple and reduce to a few parameters (the "potential parameters").
 The band part need only generate energy moments
-$$Q_0$$, $$Q_1$$, and $$Q_2$$ of the density; this is sufficient for the atomic part to construct a density and make potential parameters, as described below.
+$$Q_0$$, $$Q_1$$, and $$Q_2$$ of the density as described below; this is sufficient for the atomic part to construct a density and make potential parameters.
 In the self-consistency cycle the atomic part takes moments and generates potential parameters; the band part takes potential parameters and generates moments.

 Self-consistency proceeds by alternating between the solid part and atomic part, generating moments, then potential